Secure-Embedded-Systems/woot2025-GlitchGluck/example3/fault-free/README.md

   Includes the simulation data for the correct PIN entry scenario.

 - `pin5-correct-pin-dstg/`
-  Contains the Dynamic State Transition Graph (DSTG) results for the correct PIN entry.
+  Contains the Dynamic State Transition Graphs (DSTGs) for the correct PIN entry.

 ### Incorrect Pin Entry